georgesjamous/GoalTracker/README.ARCHITECTURE.md

 - Services [S]

      Services is mostly where the logic lies.
-However they are stateless and only responsible to fetch data from the Repository and store it in the Persistence.
+However they are stateless and only responsible to fetch data from the `Repository` and store it in the Persistence.
      It is also responsible to build (or proxy the build of) things to be used by external consumers.
-     Services can be split into multiple interfaces and files.
-In this app i am using one file.
+     Services can be split into multiple interfaces and files. _In this app i am using **one** file_.

 - Persistence [P]

-     This is the layer that is responsible to Persist the data.
-It communicates with the CoreDataStack to Save/Encode, then Fetch/Decode the data.
+     This is the layer that is responsible to Persist the data coming from the `Service`.
+     It communicates with the `CoreDataStack` to Save/Encode, then Fetch/Decode the data.
      It can also contain some logic around storing the data.

 - CoreData Stack [CD]

-     Is the warpper around CoreData.
+     Is the warpper around `CoreData` that is injected and used by the `Persistence` to persist its data.
      I am using one core data stack, but maybe this app could benefit from multiple stacks in the future for additional functionalities.
+     We can do this since `Persistence`s never communicate with each other.

 - Fetch Controllers [F]

-     These are requested by the Interactors/Usecases via the Service and gets built by the Persistence to fetch data.
+     These are requested by the `Interactors`/`Usecases` via the `Service` and gets built by the `Persistence` to fetch data.
-     The consumers only interact with a protocol abstraction of the fetch controller. (ex: GoalFetching)
+     The consumers only interacts with a `protocol` abstraction of the fetch controller. (ex: GoalFetching)

 - Usecases [U]

      There are no use cases in this app.

-- Tracker [T] (not shown in image)
+- Tracker [T] (not shown in image but sits between the Peristence and Service)

      In this application, we need a way to continuously fetch records from external data providers; however, we also dont want long running services globaly.

-     A Tracker, which is a light weight non-long running operation that gets built by the Service and internally has access to the Persistence and requires Fetch Controllers.
+     A Tracker, which is a light weight non-long running operation _(that can be safely deallocated)_ gets built by the `Service` and internally has access to the `Persistence` and requires Fetch Controllers.

-     As the name suggest, they Track changes in the DataStack and react to them, then writes back to the stack, where some other Tracker can pick it up and do their own logic.
+     As the name suggest, they Track changes in the `DataStack` and react to them, then writes back to the stack, where some other `Tracker` can pick it up and do their own logic.
 This helps us in separating logic by listening to changes and reacting to them in another tracker or UI(fetch controller).

      For example whenever a new HealthData record is written to the stack, the tracker picks it up (using a FetchController) and updates the Goal's progress for example.
 Then a _GoalFetching_ receives the change via its FetchController and updates the UI.